zhiwenh/delib/README.md

 **delib.account**
 **delib.options**

-To chooose a default account index for transactions use `delib.account`.
+To chooose a default account index for transactions use `delib.accountIndex`.
 The index corresponds to the `web3.eth.accounts` array.
 By default it is 0.

 ```
 delib.account = 0;